 Part 3: How to Downgrade iOS with WooTechy iMaster

 When restoring to an earlier version of iOS that Apple still signs, you could simply use one of the stand-alone iOS restore software available out there.
 One of these apps is iMaster developed by WooTechy.
 It is an app designed to backup as well as downgrade or upgrade an iOS version.
+That's to say, you can use it to downgrade your device from the newest iOS 15 to previous iOS 14 if you meet some issues with the latest iOS version.

 Wonderful Features of WooTechy iMaster